 - Prepare and file an insurance claim or civil action

 You will not pay any out-of-pocket costs throughout this process.
 Instead, we will only take our attorney fees from the settlement or award won in court.
-We can explain our fee structure to you during your initial consultation, so you understand how it will apply in your case.
+We can explain our fee structure to you during your initial consultation so that you understand how it will apply in your case.

 When we document your accident-related expenses and injuries, we will work to estimate a just settlement or award.
 We will use this estimated value to demand fair compensation in your case.
 The compensation we seek may cover the following damages: